tkuhlman/tkuhlman.github.io/_drafts/ideas.md

 - Docker
   - Ansible + docker how I both build and deploy with Ansible.
     - Annoyances with docker, include that the service startups fail with the newer init replacements so my roles have to be modified.
+    - The building of the container is split from the running so I find myself having to change roles so some things only happen when on startup.
+Not that this is unique to containers but has annoyed me.
   - The ~/bin/docker-tips and ~/bin/docker-cleanup should be mentioned.
 Really just the mess it can become to manage many containers.
 Ansible really helps out here so mention that.
 - The next big challenge is the management of large amounts of containers.